SamButton12/SamButton12/README.md

 <p>My CV can be found <a href="https://github.com/sambutton12/CV">here</a>.

-<p>I am always excited to deepen my knowledge of existing langauges and love learning new ones.
-Next up Python!</p>

-<p>I approach all my projects using TDD.</p>
+<p>I approach all my projects using TDD and I love to pair programme to write clean, reuseable code.</p>

 <p>I am currently searching for my first software developer role.</p>